-We ask that you keep the following in mind when applying for a Bridge Grant:
+We ask that you keep the following in mind when applying for a General Operating Support Grant:

-- Our budget limits how many organizations we are able to fund, so some deserving applicants will not receive grants. - Because of the large number of applicants, GCA staff members cannot preview your application or check to make sure it is complete. - Each year, GCA awards grants to all types of organizations, from large to small, urban to rural, classical to contemporary, and first-time applicants to those that have applied for many years.
+- Our budget limits how many organizations we are able to fund, so some deserving applicants will not receive grants. - Because of the large number of applicants, GCA staff members cannot preview your application or check to make sure it is complete prior to being submitted. - Each year, GCA awards grants to all types of organizations, from large to small, urban to rural, classical to contemporary, and first-time applicants to those that have applied for many years.
 We strongly encourage all types of eligible organizations to apply. - Grant review panelists will not consider outside information when scoring.
-They will only score based on information that it is included in the application. - Grant review panelists are from all areas of the state, so make sure that your application is understandable to people who are not familiar with your community. - GCA organizes panels by applicant budget size so that each application is evaluated within a grouping of organizations with similar resources. - All panels are multi-disciplinary, so make sure that your application is understandable to people outside of your artistic discipline.

-- Applications are reviewed by different panelists from year to year, so do not assume that panelists have knowledge of your past applications or your history with GCA. - Grant funding decisions are based solely on the application score.
-An applicant's grant history with GCA, size, location, discipline, etc. will not have a bearing on FY25 funding decisions. - Due to limited funding and the desire to reach as many applicants as possible, applicants awarded FY25 Bridge Grants may receive a grant that is less than the amount requested. - GCA grants are reimbursement grants.
+They will only score based on information that it is included in the application. - Grant review panelists are from all areas of the state, so make sure that your application is understandable to people who are not familiar with your community or your organization. - GCA organizes panels by applicant budget size so that each application is evaluated within a grouping of organizations with similar resources. - All panels are multi-disciplinary, so make sure that your application is understandable to people outside of your artistic discipline. - Applications are reviewed by different panelists from year to year, so do not assume that panelists have knowledge of your past applications or your history with GCA. - Grant funding decisions are based solely on the application score.
+An applicant's grant history with GCA, size, location, discipline, etc. will not have a bearing on FY26 funding decisions. - GCA grants are reimbursement grants.
 This means that the grant recipient organization will expend funds on the items proposed in the grant application budget and then request reimbursement for a percentage of those expenses. - The highest score awarded to an application varies every year, as do the number of applicants, the number of applications that are funded, and the funding cutoff score.
 For instance, a score of 85 one year may result in a grant, while the next year it may mean that the applicant is not funded. - Applications that are late or are not complete will be ruled ineligible and will not be reviewed by the panel.
 Applicants may not submit the missing material after the grant deadline.
-Applicants also may not change information that has been submitted after the deadline.
+Applicants also may not change information that has been submitted in the application after the deadline.
 Double check your application before submitting it to make sure it is complete. - If you discover that your submitted application is missing required information, or you need to change information, GCA staff members can reopen your application as long as the deadline has not passed.
-You must notify GCA staff in enough time that the application can be reopened, you can make edits, and you can submit the application again before the deadline. - GCA staff members want to do all that we can to assist you with your application.
+You must notify GCA staff in enough time that the application can be reopened, you can make edits, and you can resubmit the application prior to the deadline. - GCA staff members want to do all that we can to assist you with your application.
 Please do not hesitate to call or email us with questions.